cpswarm/swarm_functions/target_monitor/README.md

 # target_monitor

-This ROS package manages information about targets in a swarm of cyber physical systems (CPSs).
+This package manages information about targets in a swarm of cyber physical systems (CPSs).

 ## Dependencies
 This package depends on the following message definitions: